microsoft/NeuralSpeech/PriorGrad-acoustic/README.md

    --fast --fast_iter 12
    ```

-Samples are saved to `inference` folder created at `--exp_name`.
+Samples are saved to folders with `inference_(fast_iter)_(train_step)`  created at `--exp_name`.

 When using `--fast`, the grid-searched reverse noise schedule file is required.
-Refer to the inference section of the examples above.
+Refer to the inference section (step 7) of the examples above.

-## Pretrained weights
+## Pretrained Weights
 We release the pretrained weights of PriorGrad-acoustic models trained for 1M steps.

 If you are only interested in text-to-speech with `tasks/priorgrad_inference.py` from the provided checkpoints, you can download the pre-built statistics for inference.
 Using the pre-built statistics can skip building the dataset entirely.

-Note that you need to build the dataset (step 4 in the Quick Start section above) to use the checkpoints for other functionalities.
+Note that you need to build the dataset (step 2, 3, and 4 in the [Quick Start and Examples](#quick-start-and-examples) section above) to use the checkpoints for other functionalities.
+We also provide the pre-built LJSpeech dataset that can skip these steps.

+Pre-built dataset (LJSpeech): [Download from Azure blob storage](https://msramllasc.blob.core.windows.net/modelrelease/ljspeech_hfg_full.zip) and unzip the file to `data/ljspeech_hfg`

 Pre-built statistics (LJSpeech, inference-only): [Download from Azure blob storage](https://msramllasc.blob.core.windows.net/modelrelease/ljspeech_hfg.zip) and unzip the file to `data/ljspeech_hfg`
+.
+This is a minimal subset of the pre-built dataset required for the text-to-speech inference.

 PriorGrad: [Download from Azure blob storage](https://msramllasc.blob.core.windows.net/modelrelease/priorgrad_am.zip) and unzip the file to `checkpoints/priorgrad`